 Is the company ERP-ready?

-To do this, the "ERP maturity level" of the company must first be determined and the objectives of the ERP project be determined.
-This can be problem-oriented or growth-based, for example.
-In doing so, the company's understanding of the process is determined.
-Of course, the current or planned IT projects and the existing IT structure in the company must also be included.
+To do this, the "ERP maturity level" of the company must first be determined and the objective of the ERP project be determined.
+This can be problem-orientated or growth-based, for example.
+The company's understanding of the process is determined.
+The current or planned IT projects and the existing IT structure in the company must of course also be taken into account.

-In order to be able to determine ERP maturity, the company must be closely scrutinised.
+In order to determine ERP maturity, the company must be scrutinised closely.
 The following questions help in the ERP selection process:

-- Does the process documentation (if available) at least roughly correspond to the processes?
+- Does the process documentation (if available) at least roughly correspond to the procedures?

-- Do they already work with a certain process orientation, i.e. across departments and with added value for the customer?
+- Do you already work with a certain process orientation, i.e. across departments and with added value for the customer?

 - Is one aware of the importance of the Master data management Is there a process in place that regulates this?